-One night, I was coming out of a club with a friend, I was going to drive him home.
-On the way, I noticed we were being followed by a white mini.
-Normally, I wouldn’t have had any kind of adverse reaction, but this being the north of Mexico during a violent time, I had a bad feeling.
+One night, I was coming out of a club with a friend.
+I was going to drive him home.
+On the way, I noticed a white mini was following us.
+Normally, I wouldn’t have had any kind of adverse reaction, but I had a bad feeling in the north of Mexico during a violent time.

 Fear of driving sets in

 Well, things were completely different.
 As I said goodbye to my friend and started my car, my body started to sweat, and my pulse immediately rose.
 I noticed I was driving very nervously.

 I saw a white car coming from behind on the way home, and my mind immediately got into panic mode.
 For me, that means aggression.
 So, I held on to my steer wheel, and I was ready to crash against this white car if it meant stopping another aggression.

 The car, with a family inside, went by, of course.
 Nothing happened, and I had to pull over and cry for around an hour.

 I had these kinds of reactions for almost a year no matter where I was in the world, the pattern was the same, I was driving, I saw a white car behind me or next to me, and my mind would panic, and I eventually would have to pull over to hyperventilate, cry, or both.